FractalBlocks/Fractal/DEVELOPMENT.md

 - Implement pouchdb integration example (@carloslfu)
 - Implement an example of whole service pattern, serviceTest module and API definitions
 - Implement ui-modules as an example of setting-up an own design framework for an app, take the button from quickstart repo
-- Reference tutorials whe done.
-- Build Fractal logo in Haskell Diagrams and include source code (FANCY)

 ## Ideas

 What maybe great for this repo:

+- Build Fractal logo in Haskell Diagrams and include source code (FANCY)
 - Evaluate usage of Fractal for backend and nano-micro services approach
-- Explore porting Fractal to Haskell, makes sense build a DSL.
-A good starting point [Threepenny-gui] (https://wiki.haskell.org/Threepenny-gui) and [Haste Language](http://haste-lang.org/)
 - Document integration of manifest.json for webapps
 - Implement live examples
 - Implement online editor that allows live preview and hot-swaping, using: Monaco and Fractal